In this topic:

 Photo 1 shows two slabs of whole, untrimmed spareribs.
 The top slab is facing meat-side up, the bottom slab bone-side up.
 Photo 2 shows two slabs of loin back ribs.
 The left slab is facing bone-side up, the right slab meat-side up.

-Spareribs are marketed in two common styles: whole and St. Louis Style.
+Spareribs are sold as whole untrimmed slabs or as St. Louis Style spareribs.
 A whole slab of spareribs will have part of the sternum (breast bone) still attached with a strip of meat and costal (rib) cartilage along the edge of the slab, plus a flap of meat attached to the bone side of the slab, known as the skirt.
 This is how you will often find spareribs sold at wholesale warehouse stores or butcher shops.

 Figure 3 shows how these parts of the sparerib relate to one another, as viewed from the meat side of the slab.
 Note that the skirt is not visible in this view, since it's on the other side of the slab.